-If you are on the fence about buying homeowners insurance, ask yourself this: do you have enough money to repair or rebuild your home if it was destroyed by fire or damaged by high winds?
+If you are on the fence about buying homeowners insurance, ask yourself if you have enough money to repair or rebuild your home if it was destroyed by fire or damaged by high winds.

 What is Covered in Homeowners Insurance?

 Every homeowners insurance has a basic policy you must purchase before applying for discounts or adding on additional coverage.